Trump Executive Order Targets H-1B Visas, But for Real Reform, He’ll Need Help

 These are just possible fixes, and the executive order probably won’t offer tech leaders much clarification on what reform will actually look like.
 H-1B applications declined from 236,000 to 199,000 this year, with employers uncertain of what changes might come under the Trump administration.

-There’s bipartisan agreement that the H-B1 program needs to be fixed, and critics say Trump could have simply directed federal departments to start recommending reforms, without issuing an executive order.
+There’s bipartisan agreement that the H-1B program needs to be fixed, and critics say Trump could have simply directed federal departments to start recommending reforms, without issuing an executive order.

 “One should not mistake PR for policy,” Bruce Morrison, a former Democratic member of Congress turned lobbyist for IT workers, told Wired.
 “The media just follows along and says, ‘Oh, the president is issuing another executive order.
 He’s changing the world,’ but he’s not.’”